Legislation to Reform Vermont’s Approach to Drugs

 Change the Law, Change Lives—Vermonters Supporting Decriminalization

-Criminalizing people for drugs has been shown to harm people psychologically, physically, and economically.
+• Criminalizing people for drugs has been shown to harm people psychologically, physically, and economically.
 It also creates barriers that make it harder to link people who need help with available services.
 Even the fear of arrest pushes many people away from services that may help them remain safe and healthier.
-In 2024 Senator Tanya Vyhovsky introduced S.300 a bill that includes the elimination of criminal penalties for possession and dispensing small, personal-use amounts of drugs.
-The bill was not successful in it’s passing in the last session but similar legalization is projected to be introduced soon.
+In the 2025–2026 biennium, Vermont legislators have introduced several significant bills concerning decriminalization and the mitigation of adverse legal consequences for individuals who use and/or possess illicit drugs.
+These bills include:

 Take Action!